MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/policy-and-compliance/Start-InformationBarrierPoliciesApplication.md

 ## SYNOPSIS
 This cmdlet is available only in the Office 365 Security & Compliance Center.
 For more information, see Office 365 Security & Compliance Center PowerShell (https://technet.microsoft.com/library/mt587091.aspx).

-Use the Start-InformationBarrierPoliciesApplication cmdlet to [apply active information barrier policies](https://docs.microsoft.com/office365/securitycompliance/information-barriers-policies#part-3-apply-information-barrier-policies).
+Use the Start-InformationBarrierPoliciesApplication cmdlet to apply active information barrier policies in the Office 365 Security & Compliance Center.

 For information about the parameter sets in the Syntax section below, see Exchange cmdlet syntax (https://technet.microsoft.com/library/bb123552.aspx).